Part I Pre-Homesteading

 Since the Barrick family emigrated to Moffat County in 1913, at least 24 Kiser/Barrick family members lived in northwestern Colorado.
 By 1990 there were only five members living in the county.
 The rest left the area for military service, college, better jobs, or just to discover other places.

-The family members still living in Moffat County were Vernon and Frances Kiser, Mike Kiser, Virginia Barrick Hurlburt (sister of Frances,) and George Dean Jr. (brother of Frances.)
+As of 1990, the family members still living in Moffat County were Vernon and Frances Kiser, Mike Kiser, Virginia Barrick Hurlburt (sister of Frances,) and George Dean Jr. (brother of Frances.)
 Vernon had retired from the Road Department and he and Frances purchased a small ranch on the Yampa River west of Maybell.
 Mike Kiser and Frances’ sister, Virginia Hurlbert, also moved out to Maybell.
 The five survivors of the Kiser/Barrick family were all natives of Moffat County.

 For several years Vernon and Frances enjoyed the return to life on a ranch until Vernon began having health problems.
 Vernon, the first child of the Kiser/Barrick clan to be born in Moffat County, died at Craig Memorial Hospital in 1996.
 He was 77.
 Virginia died in Maybell in 2004.
 She was 76.
 George Dean Jr. died in Craig two years later.
 He was 84.
 Frances, the last of the first generation of homesteader’s children died at her home in Maybell in 2008.
 She was also 84.

 After his mother’s death, Mike Kiser remained at the home west of Maybell.
 He had been married twice, but he had been single for most of the last half of his life.
 Although he lived with chronic pain, he had been feeling healthier lately.
 Local people had seen him taking long walks near his home on Highway 318.
-He had been out shopping on Thursday, November 19, 2015, but apparently he came home and suffered a heart attack sometime during the next 48 hours.
+He had been out shopping on Thursday, November 19, 2015, but apparently, he came home and suffered a heart attack sometime during the next 48 hours.
 His brother, Roy, tried to call him on the weekend and when he couldn’t get ahold of Mike he asked the Moffat County Sheriff’s Department to check up on him.
 They found his body in his home.

 Mike’s passing ended a century of the Kiser/Barrick family in Moffat County.
 The Kisers and the Barricks that were born and raised in northwestern Colorado weren’t really noteworthy.
 None of them ran for political office, none of them were high-profile citizens, and rarely did you see their names in the local papers.
 They attended the local schools, worked at local jobs, were involved in sports in high school, and they quietly raised families.